matloff/TidyverseSkeptic/README.md

    Pipes are simply not designed with debugging in mind.

-## Case study:  poor readability, cognitive overload
+## Case study:  poor readability, unreasonable cognitive overload

 As noted, R courses using the Tidyverse often do rather little beyond their canonical *data %>% group_by %>% mutate %>% summarize* paradigm.